brookelove/toDoList/README.md

 ## Usage

-The use of this application s for users to log into their own personal accounts and have a place to jot down their notes, listen to music and keep track of their daly tasks.
+The use of this application s for users to log into their own personal accounts and have a place to write down their notes, listen to music and keep track of their daly tasks.